 Figure 4 presents color maps of the topography of the roughest and smoothest sites at each playa.
-Table 1 presents summary statistics for the ten sites, including the topographic metrics H{RMSE} and S{av} .
+Table 1 presents summary statistics for the 10 sites, including the topographic metrics $H{\text{RMSE}}$ and $S{\text{av}}$ .

 Figure 5 plots the average amplitude spectrum of all 1-D topographic transects for each site.
-These spectra demonstrate that significant topographic variability exists at all spatial scales of measurement, i.e. from 0.02-10 m (note that two samples are required for Fourier analysis, hence the smallest wavelength captured in our analysis is $2\Delta x$ or 0.02 m).
+These spectra demonstrate that significant topographic variability exists at all spatial scales of measurement, i.e., from 0.02 to 10 m (note that two samples are required for Fourier analysis; hence, the smallest wavelength captured in our analysis is $2\Delta x$ or 0.02 m).
 A surface with a single scale of roughness, such as wind ripples, would have power concentrated at a narrow range of wavelengths, unlike the "broadband" spectra of Fig. 5.
 Also, note that the different shapes of the spectra reflect the different spatial scales that dominate topographic variability at each site.
-At Willcox Playa, for example, the largest roughness elements occur at horizontal spatial scales ~ 1-3 m (Fig. 4d and e).
-As a result, the power spectra for the Willcox sites exhibit a "bend" at wavelengths of approximately 1-3 m, indicating that the amplitude of the microtopography drops off substantially at wavenumbers larger than 0.3-1, i.e. wavelengths smaller than 1-3 m.
-A similar bend occurs in the Lordsburg rough site but at a higher wavenumber corresponding to a wavelength of ~ 0.03-0.1 m.
-The color map of the Lordsburg rough site is consistent with this, i.e. it shows a "dimpled" surface with large roughness elements ~ 0.03-0.1 m in size.
+At Willcox Playa, for example, the largest roughness elements occur at horizontal spatial scales $\sim$ 1-3 m (Fig. 4d and e).
+As a result, the power spectra for the Willcox sites exhibit a "bend" at wavelengths of approximately 1-3 m, indicating that the amplitude of the microtopography drops off substantially at wavenumbers larger than 0.3-1, i.e., wavelengths smaller than 1-3 m.
+A similar bend occurs in the Lordsburg rough site but at a higher wavenumber corresponding to a wavelength of $\sim 0.03-0.1\,\mathrm{m}$ .
+The color map of the Lordsburg rough site is consistent with this - i.e., it shows a "dimpled" surface with large roughness elements $\sim 0.03-0.1$ m in size.